How to recover overpaid money from a past employee?

 Where the specialist debt collection agency fails then the only possible remaining action is through the legal system.
 Again the specialist debt collection agency will be able to guide the company through the processes and costs to be incurred and recovered.

-Here at Creditreform we have a specialist collection service for ex-employees on a No win No Fee basis.
-For further details please contact us - [email protected]
+Here at Creditreform we have a specialist debt collection agency service for ex-employees on a No win No Fee basis.
+For further details please contact us.

 Share this post: